 At Lets Grow Cook we love beetroot.
 We love it when we buy it in a shop, pickled in a jar, freshly cooked, but we loved beetroot the most when we grow it ourselves.
 Cooking beetroot and preserving beetroot has to be one of the most satisfying jobs.
 And so we’ve pulled together a variety of different ways on how to preserve beetroot and store it for months to enjoy later.
+We’ve covered storing raw beetroot and storing cooked beetroot as well as answering questions about storing pickled beetroot and beetroot juice.

 How to Preserve Beetroot

 Storing all vegetables in the right way is not only about making them last longer, but also retaining the essential nutrients that make them good for you.
 While freshly roasted or cooked beetroot is a firm favourite here, we also love preserving beetroot to make it last longer and enjoy throughout the year.
+If you’re planning on preserving beetroot, then you’ll need a preserving kit (this one is everything you need and easy to use)

 Why You Should Be Preserving Beetroot